 Your patience and involvement are the most important elements to recognizing, attempting to understand, and modifying any behaviors you may be experiencing with your cat or dog.

 Unwanted negative behaviors don’t develop overnight, and therefore cannot be resolved overnight.
 Many unwanted behaviors can be successfully eliminated, but you must be committed to a six-to-eight-week training period to get the desired results.

 If you are genuinely willing to work with your animal to overcome unwanted behaviors, then PAWS can aid your efforts.
-Please e-mail us at email@example.com if you have behavior questions or you would like our assistance.
+Please fill out this form if you have behavior questions or you would like our assistance.